WIPP ENVIRONMENTAL IMPACT STATEMENTS 2012-2025

 WIPP ENVIRONMENTAL IMPACT STATEMENTS

 Even though federal laws limit the Waste Isolation Pilot Plant (WIPP) to be used only for defense transuranic (plutonium-contaminated) waste from nuclear weapons, the Department of Energy (DOE) proposed actions to expand WIPP to three additional missions in 2012-2013.
-Two of those proposals had additional action in 2016.
+The first two proposals - storage of elemental mercury and commercial Greater-Than-Class C waste - were strongly opposed by many people and are no longer being pursued.

 On December 15, 2017, DOE released a draft Environmental Assessment (EA) for a Surface Storage Facility at WIPP.
 SRIC and many other organizations strongly oppose such a facility because of its dangers and that it is not legally authorized by Congress.
 On January 2, 2018, SRIC requested at least a two-week extension on the public comment period until two reference documents are released.